How Australia collaborates

 International Maritime Organization Integrated Technical Cooperation Program (ITCP)

-The ITCP assists countries to build their human and institutional capacities for uniform and effective compliance with the IMO’s regulatory framework.
+The ITCP helps countries to comply with the IMO’s regulatory framework.

 • support women in maritime and seafarer welfare around the world.